skalarproduktraum/phd-thesis/chapters/rendering.md

 ### Instancing

 Instancing can be done by defining a `Node`'s `instanceMaster` property as `true` and adding other `Nodes` to its `instances` property.
 Instances are not part of the regular scene graph for improved discovery performance, but their transformation matrices are updated in the same manner.
 Instanced properties can be added to the master node's `instancedProperties` hash map, and are serialised in the same manner as UBOs.
-As instances are not allowed to depend on each other, the serialisation is done in parallel in a number of worker threads using coroutines, such that tens of thousands of instances can be updated at interactive frame rates.
+As instances are not allowed to depend on each other, the serialisation is done in parallel in a number of worker threads using coroutines, such that hundreds of thousands of instances can be updated at interactive frame rates.

 To use instancing, the user needs to provide a custom shader that declares the properties set in `instancedProperties`, e.g. as in